flowdock/api-docs/docs/Flows.md

 * `open`: Boolean value (true or false).
 Clients implementing tabs should display tabs for all the `open` flows, and list non-open flows elsewhere.
 * `join_url`: URL where new users can join the flow if `access_mode` is `organization` or `link`.
 Only present if `access_mode` is `organization` or `link` false.
 * `access_mode`: How users see and access the flow.
 Possible values are:
-    - `invitation`: Only by getting invitation to flow.
+    - `invitation`: Flow is invite only.
+New members have to be explicitly invited or added by existing members.
-    - `link`: Using invitation link.
+    - `link`: Anyone can join the flow by using the `join_url`.
-    - `organization`: Everyone in organization can join the flow.
+    - `organization`: In addition to using the link, anyone in the organization can join the flow (it will be visible for them).

 ## Get a Flow
 ```